 In Ontario, the requirement for all births, marriages, and deaths to be registered dates from 1869.

 In the United States, the first registrations began at all different times, and not necessarily corresponding to the year in which the state joined the union.
-For detailed information about individual US states, see the Table for Vital Records by State.
+For detailed information about individual US states, see the Tables for Vital Records by State.
+They are here:

 Finding the dates of your ancestor's major life events gives you a framework on which to hang the other information you have about them.